 See the Academic Standing section for credit load restrictions for students on academic probation or suspension.

-Students attending one session or campus of the University may transfer to another session or campus by contacting the appropriate dean of the new session or campus.
+Students attending one campus of the University may transfer to another campus by contacting the appropriate dean of the new campus.

 Traditional Day Students Enrolling in SPCS Courses